Lake Burabay: Geography

 The shores of the lake are overgrown with pine forest.
 The water in the lake is limpid and the bottom can be seen clearly.
 The water surface of the lake is almost open, only the western and northwestern shores are rushy; the southern shores are rocky, and the eastern shores are sandy.
 The bottom is flat.

 The lake has several capes.
-Near the northwestern cape, there is a rocky mushroom-shaped island, Zhumbaktas ("Sphinx"), reaching an elevation of 20 m above the water.
+Near the northwestern cape, there is a rocky mushroom-shaped island, Jumbaqtas ("Sphinx"), reaching an elevation of 20 m above the water.
 Burabay is separated by mountain ranges from the closest lakes.
 The cliffs and capes of the northwestern and southern coasts create a unique landscape.